(Disclosure: Some of the links below may be affiliate links)

 Do you feel overwhelmed with investing?
 And you do not know where to start with investing?
 Do you want a simple guide on how to get started with investing?

 Then, this guide is exactly what you need!
-This is a step-by-step guide on how to start investing in the stock market.
+This article is a step-by-step guide on investing in the stock market.

 First, I cover the things you should know before you start investing.
 And then, I cover how you could get started with investing.